yatfu/keanuyl.github.io/projects/project-1.md

   <img class="ui image" src="../images/HeAuHou1.png">
 </div>

 He Au Hou is a project of the Initiative for Indigenous Futures (IIF) Na 'Anae Mahiki, a collaboration of Kamehameha Schools, Concordia University of Montreal, and chosen participants from all across Hawai'i.
 Within a three-week period, our team were responsible for coming up with and creating a game with a focus on Hawaiian culture/storytelling.
-Along with brainstorming ideas, finalizing a theme/story, and creating the game, we also had to learn the software required, which included a 3D creation suite (Blender), game engine (Unity), audio editor (Audacity), and image editor (Photoshop).
+Along with brainstorming ideas, finalizing a theme/story, and creating the game, we also had to learn the software required, which included a 3D creation suite (Blender), game engine (Unity), audio editor (Audacity), and image editor (Adobe CC).

 Our final product, He Au Hou, is a 3D adventure game that focuses on storytelling and star navigation, two fundamental aspects of Hawaiian culture.
 In the game, you play as a space pilot trying to find your sister, lost in space.
 Along the way, you encounter Hawaiian gods and dieties and have to solve their puzzles.